watir/watirbook/installation/mac.md

 The last step is setting `SELENIUM_SERVER_JAR` environmental variable.

-If you just want to try driving opera, typing this into Terminal will do the trick:
+If you just want to try driving Opera, typing this into Terminal will do the trick:

     $ export SELENIUM_SERVER_JAR=
       /usr/local/opt/selenium-server-standalone/selenium-server-standalone-2.37.0.jar